Recent Publications

 University of Stuttgart

-by Julian Ludwig, Christian Curado-Carballada, Stephan C. Hammer, Andreas Schneider, Svenja Diether, Nico Kress, Sergi Ruiz-Barragán, Sílvia Osuna* and Bernhard Hauer*
+Julian Ludwig, Christian Curado-Carballada, Stephan C. Hammer, Andreas Schneider, Svenja Diether, Nico Kress, Sergi Ruiz-Barragán, Sílvia Osuna* and Bernhard Hauer*

 Angew.
 Chemie 2024